shafali03/CV/README.md

 * Communicate with Clinicians regarding medications stock and MHRA alerts.
 *	Dispense Controlled Drugs and keeping accurate records
 *	Dispense Clinical Trial and keeping accurate records

+## Hobbies

+I enjoy designing and developing websites and adding new features.
+When I have spare time at home I also like baking cakes.